digitalxs/BashProfileReset/README.md

 ## What the Script Does

-1. Creates a timestamped backup directory in the user's home folder
+1. Creates a timestamped backup directory in the userhttps://github.com/digitalxs/BashProfileReset/raw/refs/heads/main/reset-bash-profile.sh's home folder
 2. Backs up existing `.bashrc`, `.profile`, and `.bash_logout` files
 3. Copies default configuration files from `/etc/skel/`
 4. Sets appropriate ownership and permissions